biocatiit/website/content/pages/index.rst

                     .. image:: {static}/images/scihi/2020_nebulin_mutation.png
                         :class: img-rounded
                         :align: center
-                        :height: 400 px

                     .. caption::

                         :h4:`Compound nebulin mutations cause changes in thin filament structure.`

                         Nebulin is a giant protein that winds around the actin filaments in the sarcomeres of skeletal muscle.
 Mutations in the nebulin gene (NEB) cause typical nemaline myopathy (NM), a muscle disorder characterized by muscle weakness that are difficult to treat.
 The authors of this study created a mouse model that mimics the typical nebulin-based NM patient with compound-heterozygous mutations.
 X-ray diffraction studies on the BioCAT beamline 18ID provided a structural explanation for the muscle weakness.
 This new Compound-Het mouse model will be useful for testing experimental therapies for typical NM.

                     .. button:: Learn More
                         :class: primary block